probabilityspace01/Probability-Space/content/blog/Sohom - Blog 1/index.md

 > *In a room of just 23 people, do you know there’s a 50-50 chance of at least two people having the same birthday?*

-This amazingly counter-intuitive result is actually called a paradox because our brain hates processing compounding exponents.We expect probabilities to be linear and only consider the scenarios we’re involved in.
+This amazingly counter-intuitive result is actually called a paradox because our brain hates processing compounding exponents.We expect probabilities to be linear and only consider the scenarios we are involved in.

 Let's investigate the case for **N** people and **C** categories.(We consider days as categories here, i.e. *C = 365*).